 5. The Holy Spirit indwells every believer (1 Corinthians 6:19), is the Seal of eternal salvation (Ephesians 1:13, 4:30), and fills (or controls) every believer who yields (Ephesians 5:18).

-7. The Holy Spirit empowers every believer to convey a witness for Christ in the world (Acts 1:8) and thrusts Christian workers into various parts of the world (Acts 13:2-4; Acts 8:39-40).
+7. The Holy Spirit empowers every believer to convey a witness for Christ in the world (Acts 1:8), calling and sending Christian workers into various parts of the world for ministry and witness (Acts 13:2-4; Acts 8:39-40).

 3. Satan acts as the accuser of believers before God’s throne (Job 1:6, 9; Zechariah 3:1-2; Revelation 12:10).